ShenglongZhou/FedADMM/README.md

 # FedADMM
-This Matlab package was created based on the following paper
+This Matlab package was created based on the following paper:

 "Shenglong Zhou and Geoffrey Ye Li, Federated Learning via Inexact ADMM, [IEEE Transactions on Pattern Analysis and Machine Intelligence](https://ieeexplore.ieee.org/document/10040221), 45:9699-9708, 2023"